 Our giant props have been used to promote movies, to introduce a new brand or product, as point of sale props, to raise buyer awareness in a retail setting, to promote a new ride at Alton Towers and as part of an art installation at Tate Modern.
 We made a giant ‘magic tap’ for a company showing at The Boat Show, the tap had to look as though it was magically suspended in mid-air with water pouring from the spout.
 Not only was this a great visual impact because of its size but also the added bonus of real water really gave this prop an amazing presence at the show.
 As with all giant props, the huge presence really gives a boost to your brand, product or promotion

-Notable showcases of our giant props
+Notable showcases of our giant props have included:

-- Giant tap for the Boat Show
+- A giant tap for the Boat Show

 - Giant toy soldier props and giant crayon props for Polo Ralph Lauren.